 The Centers for Disease Control and Prevention recommends flu vaccination for everyone age 6 months and older.
 Infants younger than 6 months shouldn't be vaccinated, which makes it important for their parents and household members to get flu shots.
 People 65 years and older can get a flu vaccine with a higher dose designed specifically for them.
 This page is updated as local flu news develops.

-Larimer County Department of Health and Environment — Call the Health Department at 498-6700 or check the website for the latest information on upcoming seasonal flu clinics.
-Click here for information on flu clinics sponsored by the county health department.
+Larimer County Department of Health and Environment — Call the Health Department at 970-498-6700 or check the website for information on seasonal flu vaccinations.

-Rehabilitation and Visiting Nurse Association (RVNA) — RVNA offers flu vaccinations at public clinics in Larimer County.
-Shots and FluMist available.
-On-site clinics at worksites can be arranged for 10 or more people.
-Homebound people may also contact RVNA.
-For more information, call 225-9399 or visit www.rvna.info.
+Colorado Visiting Nurse Association-Northern Colorado Division — Offering flu vaccinations at public clinics.
+On-site clinics at worksites can be arranged.
+Homebound people may also contact VNA.
+For more information, call 970-330-5655 or visit http://vnacolorado.org.

 In addition to the organizations listed above, many local pharmacies and doctors' offices also offer flu shots to their customers and patients.

 - The American Lung Association has a Flu Vaccine Finder that can help you find a flu clinic near you.